 It’s actually cheap and easy to make your own soap-based detergent powder from grated soap and washing soda.
 The simpler the soap, the more effective this will be (skin soaps contain unhelpful ingredients), so home-made soap actually works best.
 There are recipes here: https://www.mommypotamus.com/homemade-natural-laundry-detergent-made-easy/.

-We hope there’s a idea here to help you make your clothing care regime even a little bit kinder on both the planet, and you!
+We hope there’s an idea here to help you make your clothing care regime even a little bit kinder, on both the planet and you!